timfjord/Projectionist/README.md

 ## Usage

 The package implements the logic that was originally introduced by [Tim Pope](https://github.com/tpope) in his [vim-projectionist](https://github.com/tpope/vim-projectionist) plugin.
 And the main idea is to:

 > provide granular project configuration using "projections".

 ### What are projections?

-Projections are maps from file names and globs to sets of properties describing the file.
+Projections are maps from filenames and globs to sets of properties describing the file.
 The simplest way to define them is to create a `.projections.json` in the root of the project, but there are other ways to define projection too (see [Sublime Text integration section](#sublime-text-integration)).
 The package ships with a JSON schema for the `.projections.json` file to provide validation and auto-completion (requires [LSP-json](https://github.com/sublimelsp/LSP-json) package).